 Aside from knowing “nothing” about politics but gladly depicting a “conservative blowhard” for years on Comedy Central for Jon Stewart, Colbert was just another actor wearing a mask, aspiring to come off as an expert.

 Yeah.
 There’s a confessional aspect to wearing a mask – you know, the same reason why it’s easier to confess behind a screen to a priest than face-to-face.
 And so by – the character was a 10-year confession, perhaps of, you know, indulging ego and appetite through the person of this character.
 Then you go on stage as yourself, and you’re responsible for everything you say.

 And there’s a natural – I think there’s a natural inclination to pull your punch because you have to be responsible for what you’re saying.
 You cannot hide behind the mask.
 And also – that if you talk about politics all the time – well, isn’t that what that other guy did?
 Why would I – or we talk about the news all the time.
 Well, isn’t that what – then how am I changing in any way?

 And now I have no qualms about being sharp and satirical and highly opinionated and saying whatever’s on my mind as quickly as I can and not worrying about that – I’m playing the same game.
 I know I’m not playing the same game.
 But it took me a little while to realize that the character was not in danger of re-emerging.

 — NPR, 12/30/16

-Stephen Colbert is another high-paid fraud and a liberal Hollywood mouthpiece who, like other Democrat celebrities, are short on substance because they really don’t know what they’re talking about but as long as they can get their talking points out to the American people on a daily basis with no pushback, get very well paid to do so, it keeps things simple for hypocrites like Colbert and others.
+Stephen Colbert is another high-paid fraud and a liberal Hollywood mouthpiece who, like other Democrat celebrities, are short on substance because they really don’t know what they’re talking about but as long as they can get partisan talking points out to the American people on a daily basis with no pushback, it keeps things simple for hypocrites like him and others.